joshhus/blockchain-sw-25/vscode-extension.md

 Selecting **Delete** will perform a **Teardown** as well as remove the network from the **Fabric Environments** pane.

-### Deploying your smart contract to the preconfigured network
+### Deploying your smart contract with Fabric v2.x
-{: #develop-vscode-deploy-smart-contract}
+{: #develop-vscode-deploy-smart-contract-v2}

-You can deploy any packages in the **Smart Contracts** pane to a running preconfigured network.

-First, you need to install the smart contract on a peer:

-1. In the **Fabric Environments** pane, right-click **Installed** and the **Install Smart Contract** window opens.
-2. Select the peer(s) that you want to install the smart contract on.
-3. Select the smart contract package that you want to install, and click **Install**.

-Next, you can instantiate the smart contract on a channel:

-1. In the **Fabric Environments** pane, right-click **Instantiated** and the **Instantiate Smart Contract** window opens.
-2. Select the installed smart contract to instantiate.
-3. (Optional) Enter the name of the instantiate function in your smart contract.
-If you used the default smart contract template, no instantiate function is used.
-4. (Optional) Enter any arguments that your instantiate function requires.
-5. (Optional) Browse to your collection configuration file if your smart contract uses private data, such as the **Private Data Contract** example.
-6. (Optional) Select **Default** or alternatively, **Custom** to browse for a custom smart contract [endorsement policy](#x8911635){: term}.

-If you changed your smart contract code and then repackaged it, you can upgrade the instantiated smart contract to deploy a newer version to the network:
+After [upgrading the extension](https://code.visualstudio.com/docs/editor/extension-gallery#_extension-autoupdate){: extension} to use Fabric v2.x, smart contracts can be deployed using the new **deploy view**.
+This view replaces the install, instantiate, upgrade flow of deploying smart contracts that was used in the Fabric v1.x chaincode lifecycle.
+Instead, the new deployment steps (install, approve, commit) are all handled by the "deploy" view.

+If you are using an earlier version of the VS Code extension with a `.cds` smart contract, you cannot use these steps.
+Refer to [Deploying your smart contract to the preconfigured network](#develop-vscode-deploy-smart-contract) instead.

+To launch the deploy view:

 1. Check that you are connected to the network in the **Fabric Environments** pane.
-2. Ensure that the smart contract that you want to upgrade is instantiated.
+2. Expand the channel you want to deploy your smart contract to.
+2. Click **+ Deploy smart contract**.

+There are three steps to deploying a smart contract using the deploy view.

+##### Step 1: Choose a smart contract to deploy

-3. Install the new version of the smart contract to a peer on the same network.
+1. Use the dropdown to select the smart contract package that you want to deploy.
-4. Right-click the instantiated smart contract, and select **Upgrade Smart Contract**.
-5. (Optional) Run a transaction after the new smart contract is instantiated.
+2. Click **Next** to proceed.

+##### Step 2: Create definition

+1. Provide a name and a version for the smart contract in the appropriate input fields.
+By default these parameters will be filled by the name and version of the package.
+2. (Optional) Enter a custom [endorsement policy](#x8911635){: term} in the appropriate input field.
+3. (Optional) Select **Add file** to browse to your collection configuration file if your smart contract uses private data, such as the **Private Data Contract** example.
+4. Click **Next** to proceed.

+##### Step 3: Deploy

+1. Click **Deploy** to automatically install, approve, and commit the smart contract on all of the networks peers.
+2. (Optional) Use the **Perform commit** toggle to enable or disable committing this smart contract definition to the channel.
+3. (Optional) Use the **Additional peers to endorse commit transactions** dropdown to select or deselect any available additional peers you want to endorse the commit of this smart contract definition.

+If you have changed your smart contract code and then repackaged it, you can use the deploy view and follow the same steps as above to upgrade the smart contract definition that you have deployed to the network.
+Follow these steps if you are using an earlier version of the VS Code extension and a `.cds` smart contract package.

 ### Interacting with your smart contract
 {: #develop-vscode-submitting-transactions}

-After a smart contract is installed and instantiated,  you can submit transactions to the functions inside your smart contract by using the **Fabric Gateways** pane:
+After a smart contract is  deployed, you can submit transactions to the functions inside your smart contract by using the **Fabric Gateways** pane:

-1. Ensure that your smart contract is installed and instantiated, and that you are connected to the network.
+1. Ensure that your smart contract is deployed, and that you are connected to the network.
 2. In the **Fabric Gateways** pane, expand the **Channels** dropdown.
-Click the channel that the smart contract is instantiated on.
+Click the channel that the smart contract is deployed on.
 3. Expand the smart contract that you want to interact with.
 You can find the list of transactions that are listed beneath your smart contract.
 4. Right-click the transaction to submit, and select **Submit Transaction**.
 For example, if you created and packaged the example bonds smart contract, click **createBond**.
 5. Enter any arguments that the transaction requires, and press **Enter**.
 For example, enter `["bond01","100"]` to create your first bond.